 If needed – a hot water bottle or heating pad can be nice for helping to heal minor injuries like sprains and strains.

-If you’re wondering where TP and tin foil fit in, stay tuned!
+If you’re wondering where lightbulbs and tin foil fit in, stay tuned!
 In our next installment of Non-Doomsday Prepping, we’ll discuss even more must-have sundries!